What is Accounting?

 Bookkeeping: the task of ensuring the transactions and financial information are entered into a system.

 Financial Reporting: preparing the reports in an organized manner that is consistent with Generally Accepted Accounting Principles (GAAP).

-Tax Accounting: Prepares financials in accordance to the internal revenue code and/or state tax codes to determine the amount of tax due to the government.
+Tax Accounting: prepares financials in accordance with the internal revenue code and/or state tax codes to determine the amount of tax due to the government.

-Audit: Enforces compliance with GAAP, IRC or other financial reporting method.
+Audit: enforces compliance with GAAP, IRC, or other financial reporting methods.

 What are the 3 financial statements and their purpose?

 Income Statement: How much did the organization sell, how much did it cost, and did it make a profit?

 Balance Sheet: How much do we own, how much do we owe, and how much money did we put into the business?

 Cash Flows: Where did I spend my cash, where did I receive my cash, and how much cash do we have?

 Revenues: Sales earned, realized, and realizable, but the cash may not have been received.